pcraciunoiu/embrangler_pelican/content/posts/2021-12-19-belated-birthday-resolutions.md

 This year I'm changing my process to be more top-down, and intention based.
 The key results - measurable items, are still there, but they were connected last.

-Two main stressors came through this year:

-1. Physical pain and nutrition.
-I've given myself more reign to gain muscle, and have in the process hurt my muscles and my digestion.
-2022 seeks to continue working the muscles, with ease, while easing in with nutrition and heart strengthening movement.
-2. Mentally, there was too much going on at times, too many hats to wear, and things to balance.
-I've joined a business group to help with this, in part, but my day to day practices have fallen behind.
-Also, I've had more frequent headaches.

 Past: [2021](/2020/12/belated-birthday-resolutions-2020/), [2020](/2019/12/belated-birthday-resolutions-2019/), [2019](/2018/12/belated-birthday-resolutions-2018/), [2018](/2017/12/belated-birthday-resolutions-2017/), [2017](/2016/12/belated-birthday-resolutions-2016/), [2016](/2015/12/belated-birthday-resolutions-2015/), [2015](/2014/12/belated-birthday-resolutions-2014/), [2014](/2013/12/belated-birthday-resolutions/), [2013](/2012/12/belated-birthday-resolutions/), [2012](/2012/01/belated-birthday-resolutions/).

 ## Gut feelings